-Class Attendance
+Class Attendance and Punctuality

 Students are expected to attend all classes and required labs.
 Instructors will keep attendance records.
 An absence does not excuse a student from classwork or assignments that are missed.
 Repeated absences and tardiness that affect student performance will be reflected in the final grade.
+You are expected to be prompt in attending each of your classes.
+Excessive tardiness might result in the faculty taking appropriate actions.